![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 5. Import the inspections

-Action button (1) then choose one of the Import options (2).
+Select the Action button (1) and choose one of the Import options (2).

-Note: if you only want to import some, press cancel then tap against the properties you want.
-This will place a check on the right.
-You can then choose the Import Selected option instead of Import All.
+Note: if you only want to import some inspections, press Cancel, then tap the properties you want to include.
+A checkmark will appear on the right.
+You can then choose Import Selected instead of Import All.

 6. Confirm the import type